TMKCodes/Hoobot/README.md

 1. Open terminal
 2. Navigate to the Hoobot directory with `cd`.
-3. Change file mode `sudo chmod +x configure-linux.sh`.
+3. Change file mode `sudo chmod +x linux.sh`.
-4. Run `sudo ./configure-linux.sh` to set up the required dependencies on Linux.
+4. Run `sudo ./linux.sh` to set up the required dependencies on Linux.
 3. Check the generated startup options in `.env` file and change them if you want to.
 Confirm your Hoobot license and Binance API keys.
 6. Run `npm run start` to start Hoobot.
 7. Wait for profit!